arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ## Ongoing communication

 Once you have an approved lab request, your primary point of contact is your assigned **Project Owner**.
-This person will be an Arcus staff member, and their role is to act as a concierge connecting you with troubleshooting support and training to help make your scientific project experience a success.
-Whenever you have questions, reaching out to your Project Owner is a good place to start.
+This person will be an Arcus staff member, and their role is to act as a concierge ensuring that your project is set up with what you need to help make your scientific project experience a success.

-There are also a number of other ways for you to contact Arcus for support, including submitting a ticket in the help center and posting a question on the [Arcus Forum](https://forum.arcus.chop.edu/).
+There are also a number of other ways for you to contact Arcus for support, including submitting a ticket in the [Arcus Help Center](https://support.arcus.chop.edu/servicedesk/customer/portals) and posting a question on the [Arcus Forum](https://forum.arcus.chop.edu/).

 The **Arcus Help Center** ([https://support.arcus.chop.edu/servicedesk/customer/portals](https://support.arcus.chop.edu/servicedesk/customer/portals)) is the system Arcus uses to organize and track requests from lab users and issues that need to be resolved.
 There is a link to the Arcus Help Center on your lab's landing page, in the top left section titled "[Lab status](#lab-status)".
-The Help Center is especially useful for defined, specific issues, such as the following:
+The [Arcus Help Center](https://support.arcus.chop.edu/servicedesk/customer/portals) is especially useful for defined, specific issues, such as the following:

 - submitting a bug report if you think something is malfunctioning in your lab
 - requesting a new user be added to your lab
 - requesting additional data be supplied to your lab, including images
 - requesting lab enhancements, such as additional memory

-You can also submit general help questions there, although if you're not sure where to start, talking with your Project Owner first may be more efficient.
-You need to be behind CHOP's firewall to access the Arcus Help Center.
+You need to be behind CHOP's firewall to access the [Arcus Help Center](https://support.arcus.chop.edu/servicedesk/customer/portals).

 **Arcus Forum** ([https://forum.arcus.chop.edu/](https://forum.arcus.chop.edu/)) is a question-and-answer site (it uses the same format as [StackOverflow](https://stackoverflow.com/), for those familiar with that).
-Users can post questions there, and Arcus staff will generally respond with answers very quickly during normal working hours.
-See this section for [tips on how to post a troubleshooting question to maximize the chance of getting a useful response](link).
-Arcus staff also use the Arcus Forum to post announcements about technical updates and fixes to labs, as well as how-to guides for frequently asked questions.
-You need to be behind the CHOP firewall to access the Arcus Forum.
+Arcus staff also use the [Arcus Forum](https://forum.arcus.chop.edu/) to post announcements about technical updates and fixes to labs, as well as how-to guides for frequently asked questions.
+You need to be behind the CHOP firewall to access the [Arcus Forum](https://forum.arcus.chop.edu/).

 ### Knowledge check 4